Navigation

 Oh I see what the deal is, I think the layout is slightly broken on mobile - the text gets cut off:

 The Jobs sticky you have is great, but I was thinking a sticky with some additional info along the lines of the business guide Pixelation has, maybe with information about some common confusions like resolution, and guild rates in similar industries to the games industry (illustration/animation/tech/etc.) to help give artists and clients a good idea of what fair compensation is.
+I find myself having to explain the same business concepts over and over to artists and clients alike in all pixel communities so a centralized place to link people would be really useful.

 How did you find out about pixel art and what made you decide to start creating it?
 Is there anything interesting you learned from your influences?